Find Grad Schools

 33 Yearly Graduations

 Rutgers University - New Brunswick is the 9th most popular school in the nation for students seeking a master's degree in pharmacy.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 33 master's degrees were handed out to pharmacy majors at Rutgers New Brunswick.
-Around 52% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 33 people received their master's degree in pharmacy from Rutgers New Brunswick.
+Of these students, 80% were women and 56% were members of underrepresented racial-ethnic groups.

 #10